wojdyr/fityk/doc/getstarted.rst

    @0 < nacl01.dat

-You can zoom-in to the biggest peak using left mouse button on the residual plot (the plot below the main plot).
+You can zoom-in to the biggest peak using the left mouse button on the residual (helper) plot.
-To zoom out, press the :guilabel:`View whole` toolbar button.
+To zoom out, press |zoom-all-icon| on the toolbar.

 Now all data points are active.
 Only the biggest peak is of our interest, so we want to deactivate the remaining points.
-Change to the :dfn:`range` mode (toolbar: |mode-range-icon|) and deactivate not needed points with the right mouse button.
+Change to the *range mode* (toolbar: |mode-range-icon|) and deactivate not needed points with the right mouse button.

-.. |mode-range-icon| image:: img/mode_range_icon.png
-   :alt: Data-Range Mode
-   :class: icon

 .. admonition:: CLI